 Chipped or Broken Tooth

-Until your appointment, rinse your mouth with warm water to clean the area and apply a cold compress to your face to reduce swelling.
-If possible, save any broken tooth pieces.
-Avoid chewing with the damaged tooth, and cover sharp edges with dental wax to prevent injury.
+In the meantime, rinse your mouth with warm water to clean the area and apply a cold compress to your face to reduce swelling.
+If you can, save any pieces of the broken tooth.
+Avoid chewing with the damaged tooth, and use dental wax to cover any sharp edges to prevent injury.

 Knocked-Out Tooth

-If you lose a tooth, handle it by the crown, not the root.
-Gently rinse it without scrubbing.
-If possible, reinsert the tooth into the socket and hold it in place.
-If not, keep the tooth moist in milk or saliva.
-Avoid placing aspirin or other painkillers directly on the gums, as this can cause tissue damage.
+Rinse it gently without scrubbing.
+If you can, put the tooth back into the socket and hold it in place.
+If that’s not possible, keep the tooth moist in milk or saliva.
+Avoid placing aspirin or other painkillers directly on your gums, as this can cause damage.

 Rinse your mouth with warm water to clean the area.
 You can temporarily fill the cavity with dental wax or over-the-counter dental cement to protect the tooth and reduce discomfort.
-Avoid chewing on the affected side.
+Avoid chewing on the affected side until it’s fixed.

 Loose or Lost Dental Crown or Bridge

-Never try to reattach the dental crown or bridge yourself with household glues.
-Rinse your mouth gently with warm water.
-You will need to protect the exposed tooth with dental wax.
-Avoid chewing on the affected side until the restoration is fixed or replaced.
+Never try to reattach a dental crown or bridge yourself using household glue.
+Instead, rinse your mouth gently with warm water, protect the exposed tooth with dental wax, and avoid chewing on that side until the problem is fixed.

 Abscess Around a Tooth

 A tooth abscess is a serious dental emergency.
-It is characterized by severe pain, bad breath, sensitivity to hot and cold, and fever.
-In some cases, you can visually see a pimple-like swollen area over the infected tooth.
-Please contact your dentist as soon as possible if you suspect a tooth abscess.
-Immediate dental care is necessary since abscesses can lead to serious infections if not treated promptly with antibiotics, drainage, or root canal treatment.
+It can cause severe pain, bad breath, sensitivity to hot and cold, and fever.
+Sometimes, you may notice a swollen, pimple-like area near the infected tooth.
+If you think you have an abscess, contact your dentist immediately.
+Abscesses can lead to serious infections if not treated quickly with antibiotics, drainage, or a root canal.

-For temporary relief, rinse your mouth with salt water to ease discomfort and reduce bacteria.
-Never apply heat or aspirin directly to the infected area.
-You can take over-the-counter pain relievers to manage pain.
+To ease discomfort temporarily, rinse your mouth with salt water to help reduce bacteria.
+Avoid applying heat or aspirin directly to the affected area.
+You can take over-the-counter pain relievers to manage the pain until you see your dentist.

 Toothache

-A toothache may or may not be a dental emergency.
-Always call us to seek further guidance and schedule an appointment to be safe.
-You should call us as soon as possible if the pain is severe and persistent as this could be a sign of infection or decay that will require treatment right away.
+A toothache might or might not be an emergency.
+Always call your dentist to get advice and schedule an appointment if needed.
+If the pain is severe and doesn’t go away, it could be a sign of an infection or decay that needs immediate attention.

-In the meantime, gently use dental floss and rinse your mouth to see if you have food particles stuck in between your teeth that could be causing the pain.
-Apply a cold compress or ice to the outside of your cheek to help with swelling or pain.
+In the meantime, gently floss and rinse your mouth to see if something is stuck between your teeth causing the pain.
+You can apply a cold compress or ice to the outside of your cheek to reduce swelling or pain.
 Avoid applying heat or aspirin directly to your teeth or gums.
-You can also take over-the-counter pain relievers if you need to.
+You can take over-the-counter pain relievers if necessary.

 Dental Emergency FAQs

 Read through our frequently asked questions about dental emergencies to learn more about what to do in these situations.
+The most common dental emergency is a toothache.
+Other common emergencies include a broken tooth, a lost tooth, and an infection.
 If you have further questions or concerns, please contact us.

 Can you save a tooth that has been knocked out?

-• Do not attempt to replace the tooth in its socket, as this could cause further damage.
+- Don’t try to put the tooth back in its socket; this could cause more damage.

-• If it is impossible to store the tooth in the mouth of the injured person, wrap the tooth in clean gauze and immerse it in milk.
+If storing the tooth in your mouth isn’t possible, wrap it in clean gauze and place it in milk.

 What can I do about sensitive teeth?

-If your teeth are highly sensitive to temperature or pressure, Dr. Brace recommends that you come in for an exam so that we can pinpoint the underlying cause of your sensitivity.
-Some ways we may recommend treating tooth sensitivity include:
+If your teeth are sensitive to temperature or pressure, schedule an exam with Dr. Zhang to see what’s causing the sensitivity.
+Some ways to manage tooth sensitivity include:

-Avoid highly acidic foods.
-Citrus fruits, tea, and soda can increase sensitivity and limit the effectiveness of sensitivity toothpaste.
+- Avoiding highly acidic foods like citrus fruits, tea, and soda, which can increase sensitivity and lessen the effectiveness of sensitivity toothpaste.

 Will the ER pull a broken tooth?